-- Transmit Level
+- · Transmit Level

 - Gen2 "M" setting

 - Region of Operation

 Receive sensitivity is strongly influenced by the amount of interference caused by the reader's own transmit signal.
 This interference can be reduced by reducing the transmit level.
-ThingMagic always quotes the receive sensitivity at the highest transmit level (+27 dBm for the Nano), but 1 dB of sensitivity is typically gained for every dB that the transmitter output level is reduced.
+The receive sensitivity is quoted at the highest transmit level (+27 dBm for the Nano), but 1 dB of sensitivity is typically gained for every dB that the transmitter output level is reduced.